 OPEN THOUGHT AND DIFFERENCES OF OPINION.
 While it’s important to hire and work with like-minded people, it can also be dangerous if no one raises his/her hand from time to time to ask the question that everyone is afraid to ask.
 A well-rounded AEC firm allows for differences of thought and opinion, and it’s clear to everyone that they won’t get their head bitten off for sharing.
 This is the type of healthy work environment that smart and intelligent talent usually gravitate toward.
 Even if a firm’s leadership feels very strongly about something, the mere fact that they will listen to all aspects of an argument can go a long way in cementing trust with employees.
 Trust me, no one wants to work at a firm where they feel like they are not being heard.
 This is an issue that Best Firms don’t usually have.

 There is an old proverb: “It’s a pitiful frog that doesn’t praise his own pond!”
 Obviously, professionals in the AEC industry, like most places, should be proud of where they come from and where they are going.
 If an employee is welcomed into a strong culture of excellence, where they understand the mission and goals and feel like they have a voice, they will shout it from the rooftops.

 Over the past few months, AEC employees from all over the country have been shouting to Zweig Group the virtues of their companies and why they are the Best Firm to Work For.
 On September 3 and 4, we will hear more from these firms and their representatives at the 2015 Hot Firm and A/E Industry Awards Conference in Boston.
 I will be there, and I hope you will join us!

-Randy Wilburn is the executive search director at Zweig Group.
+RANDY WILBURN is executive search director for Zweig Group.
 Contact him at email@example.com.